-2. METHOD
+2. METHOD OUTLINE

 2.1.
-Description of the dataset
+Dataset

-We use 23 MR brain images acquired on a Philips-Intera 3-Tesla scanner, with resolution 1mm3, encoded in graylevel intensity from 0 to 1076.
-Brains were first transformed into standardized Talairach space using Analysis of Functional Neuroimages (AFNI) to provide a canonical orientation (anterior and posterior comissures (AC and PC) made co-linear) and approximate alignment.
+We use 23 MR brain images acquired on a Philips-Intera 3-Tesla scanner, with resolution $1\text{mm}^3$ , encoded in graylevel intensity from 0 to 1462.
+Brains were first transformed into standardized Talairach space using Analysis of Functional Neuroimages (AFNI) to provide a canonical orientation (anterior and posterior commissures (AC and PC) made co-linear) and approximate alignment.
 All the images have the same size after the transformation: $161 \times 191 \times 151$ voxels or mm.
 Brains were viewed in continuously synchronized sagittal, axial, and coronal planes about a common point in space.
 One of us, referred in the rest of the paper as "the expert" landmarked the image set.
-For both the head of the hippocampus and the splenium of the corpus collosum, visualization
+For both the head of the hippocampus and the splenium of the corpus collosum, visualization was best in the sagittal and coronal planes.
+For the splenium of the corpus collosum (SCC), the mid-sagittal plane was first identified.
+The splenium was then marked as the most posterior extent of the corpus collosum.
+In several instances, the corpus collosum's most posterior extent did not lie along the mid-sagittal slice, but 1mm to either the left or the right of the midline.
+In these cases, the splenium was identified as the most posterior extent in this slice, as shown in Figure 1.
+For the head of the hippocampus (HoH), an imaginary line following the principal axis of the hippocampus was drawn diagonally in the sagittal plane.
+The head was identified as the furthest extent of this line in three dimensional space (in the anterior and inferior directions).
+Some examples are pictured in Figure 1